StevenBlack/intl/readme.md

 Sets the configuration of an INTL object.
 You can configure INTL to selectively localize strings, fonts, datasources, graphical elements, and currency values.
-By default, INTL will just localize the strings in your interface.
+By default, INTL will localize the strings in your interface.

 |  |  |